-This bolsters a key notion underlying our analysis: for non-GRB SNe, the initial influx of photons from the SN outburst is non-threatening to terrestrial biospheres at formidable distances.
-Instead, the prolonged X-ray emission that arises from CSM interaction (months/years after outburst) provides the additional threat, and alters the timeline by which a nearby SN influences a terrestrial biosphere.
-In general, non-interacting SNe would not have much further influence beyond the hazardous effects associated with their cosmic rays discussed in previous nearby SN studies.
+This bolsters a key notion underlying our analysis: For non-GRB SNe, the initial influx of photons from the SN outburst is nonthreatening to terrestrial biospheres at formidable distances.
+Instead, the prolonged X-ray emission that arises from CSM interaction (months/years after outburst) provides an additional threat and alters the timeline by which a nearby SN influences a terrestrial biosphere.
+In general, noninteracting SNe would not have much further lethal influence beyond the hazardous effects associated with their cosmic rays discussed in previous nearby SN studies.